Also, see our second blog titled: “Log4Shell Observations: Why Protecting Workloads with Native, Layered Defense Is Essential”

 Valtix Security Researchers have observed active exploitation and reconnaissance behavior related to CVE-2021-44228 since 12/10/21.
 A noticeable increase in exploitation attempts began on 12/12/21, as more community tools became publicly available for download.

 Valtix customers with virtual patching enabled mitigate exploitation by auto-updating to Log4j2 version 2.15.0.
 Valtix customers with automatic updates for IDS/IPS rules and who have IDS/IPS in prevent mode, mitigate exploitation of CVE-2021-44228.
 Valtix’s built-in visibility allows customers to quickly review all logs for related Log4Shell exploitation.

 The vulnerability arises from the poor deserialization of user input that allows for lookups to appear within logged messages.
 JNDI (Java-Naming and Directory Interface) controlled endpoints like LDAP (lightweight directory access protocol), or DNS (domain name services) can execute external Java classes; a known attack technique showcased during Blackhat USA 2016.

 On 12/10/21 at 10:22 GMT, patch 2.15.0 was released by Apache that mitigates exploitation of CVE-2021-44228.
 If you are running versions 2.0 and 2.14.1, Apache recommends updating as soon as possible.

 If updating is not possible, Apache recommends changing the system property “log4j2.formatMsgNoLookups” to “true” or removing the JndiLookup class from the classpath.

-Valtix enables virtual patching, domain filtering, and WAF protection rules for LOG4J in AWS, Azure, GCP, and OCI.
+Valtix enables vdomain filtering, WAF protection rules, and virtual patching for LOG4J in AWS, Azure, GCP, and OCI.
 Valtix can easily be enabled in minutes.

 Our full resources and experience in the cloud are here to help.
 Contact us.